Our terms and conditions

-Freelancer: an individual sub-contracted by Time Etc to assist in providing the Services for a particular Brief;
+Freelancer: an individual or entity sub-contracted by Time Etc to assist in providing the Services for a particular Brief.

 Hourly Charges: charges agreed with Client by means of the Website for any additional time to be spent in fulfilling the Services in excess of the time allocation represented by the Monthly Subscription Charge.

 Intellectual Property Rights: patents, rights to inventions, copyright and related rights, trade marks, business names and domain names, rights in get-up, goodwill and the right to sue for passing off, rights in designs, database rights, rights to use, and protect the confidentiality of, confidential information (including know-how), and all other intellectual property rights, in each case whether registered or unregistered and including all applications and rights to apply for and be granted, renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world.